samirosman/squircleart.github.io/_posts/2017-02-11-the-essense-of-animation-nodes-the-system.md

 You should now be aware of what works the best for you and the project you are working on when it comes to the optimal execution method.

-lets now look at errors that you may encounter while working on your projects.
+Let's now look at errors that you may encounter while working on your projects.

 ## Errors